GregAMeyer/d3-stocks/README.md

 ## External Libraries and Technologies Used

-We have used many open source technologies for completion of this project as follows:
+I used several open source technologies for completion of this project:
 * Frontend Application
   * Angular
   * D3